 Great House Site

 Besides being an urban plaza, the aptly named City Sq is also an archaeological site.
-Big Dig construction unearthed the foundation of a...
+Big Dig construction to reroute I-93 unearthed the...

 Bunker Hill Museum

 Opposite the Bunker Hill Monument, this red-brick museum contains two floors of exhibits, including historical dioramas, a few artifacts...

 Bunker Hill Monument